 Note that even if you do get a UK visa, you can still be denied entry by border control - this is at their discretion - so make sure that you have all your paperwork with you when you travel, so you can at least argue your case.

 This article assumes you are a South African citizen without dual UK citizenship or the right of abode in the UK.

-You may not apply more than 3 months before your date of travel.
+You may not apply for a UK Visitor Visa more than 3 months before your date of travel.

 The information in this document shoud be looked upon as being possibly out of date or incorrect.
 Always cross check with the information at the UK government visa website.

 There are several steps to obtaining a UK visa: